anthonysgro/misho-next/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## UI Library

+This app uses [TailwindUI](https://tailwindui.com/components?ref=sidebar) and [shadcn](https://ui.shadcn.com/docs) to seamlessly create components within the NextJS/React framework.
+See their docs to learn how to add new components, themes, and styles.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: